 In accordance with educational research, the Nebraska Educational Leadership Model depicts the teacher as having the most direct influence on student outcomes, and the school leader indirectly impacts student outcomes through influencing teachers, school/classroom supports, and family/community/partner engagement.
 It is expected that activities outlined in this section will positively influence the effectiveness of teachers and school leadership.
-Based on the paths of influence outlined in the Nebraska Educational Leadership Model, any activity that positively influences the effectiveness of teachers and school leadership should, by extension, positively influence student learning and outcomes.
+Based on the paths of influences the effectiveness of teachers and school leadership Model, any activity that positively influences the effectiveness of teachers and school leadership should, by extension, positively influence student learning and outcomes.
 As such, activities in this section are expected to positively influence student outcomes.